 Topic Number 310 - Coverdell Education Savings Accounts

 A Coverdell education savings account (Coverdell ESA) is a trust or custodial account set up in the United States solely for paying qualified education expenses for the designated beneficiary of the account.
+This benefit applies not only to qualified higher education expenses, but also to qualified elementary and secondary education expenses.
 There are certain requirements to set up a Coverdell ESA:

-- When you establish the account, the designated beneficiary must be under the age of 18 or be a special needs beneficiary.
+- When the account is established, the designated beneficiary must be under the age of 18 or be a special needs beneficiary.

 - The document creating and governing the account must be in writing, and it must meet certain requirements.

 You may be able to contribute to a Coverdell ESA to finance the beneficiary's qualified education expenses.
 Contributions must be made in cash, and they're not deductible.
 Any individual whose modified adjusted gross income is under the limit set for a given tax year can make contributions.
 Organizations, such as corporations and trusts can also contribute regardless of their adjusted gross income.
 Contributors must contribute by the due date of their tax return (not including extensions).
 There's no limit to the number of accounts that can be established for a particular beneficiary; however, the total contribution to all accounts on behalf of a beneficiary in any year can't exceed $2,000.